gsouf/google-url/README.md

 Google url is a library that brings a very comfortable way to query and parse google SERPs (Search Engine Result Page)

-**BE AWARE**

-The library has recently been updated to v2.
-It meens that it breaks compatibility with v1.
+**BE AWARE**  This branch is v2.
+That means that it breaks compatibility with v1.
+Additionaly V2 is **not finished** yet and some feature are not implemented, some feature can change or disapear until the API is frozen.

 Features